AcedbyB/machines_network_parallel_sorting/README.md

 Based on paper: https://people.eecs.berkeley.edu/~culler/papers/p243-arpaci-dusseau.pdf?fbclid=IwAR0SKq4-o0fXEa8-FfWIYISrGwcgeHpxMnCgtvcqOanZ06ooHkaFKXuVV5g

-Note:
+### Note:

 Right now, in node01 and node02, we have an executable of gensort that could be used to generate samples.
 Read usage here: http://www.ordinal.com/gensort.html
 The file, along with some generated data files (10K, 1_million, 100_millions), is in ~/localdisk/parallel_sorting

+---
 ## merge.cpp

 Merges all record files in the given folder.
 Expects the record files to be sorted.
-Outputs to `merge_output.txt`.

 ### Compile: